 They are a treasury of useful tips and stories and always fun to be around.
 Don't be shy and ask them anything about the places you desire to see.

 The final rental price depends on these factors: boat type, age, length and in what season do you want to sail.
-Average cost for a 45-foot comfortable Zadar sailing charter Sun Odyssey 449 within the top season is 2.500 - 3.500€/week.
+Average cost for a 45-foot comfortable sailboat Sun Odyssey 449 within the top season is 2.500 to 3.500€/week.
 May, June, late September 1.500 - 2.500€.

 The cost for premium sailboat with 5 cabins in shoulder season starts at 2.500€ and goes up to 5.500€ in the peak season.
 The price includes: the vessel, transit log, end cleaning, bedding towels and dingy with outboard motor.